EddieAbbondanzio/eddieabbondanz.io/content/post/tools/diy-chassis-table/index.md

 I decided to try something new and designed some brackets in CAD to have SendCutSend make for me.
 The price was reasonable and it saved me a lot of fabrication time.
 ![](./images/12.jpg)

 Plates were mounted up to the casters using m10x1.25x25 bolts / nuts.
+The casters are Vestil 5" swivels (part #: CST-VE-5X2CI-S)
 ![](./images/13.jpg)

 The other brackets were welded to the table legs and then the wheels were bolted up.
 ![](./images/14.jpg)

 For the leveling feet I made them out of some 3x4 tube, 1" threaded rod and nuts.
 1" bolts are pretty expensive so I figured by cutting down threaded rod and welding a nut to the end would be cheaper.